uccu/tanime/README.md

-# tanime
+# Tanime
-This project can format animation's title
+It can format animation's title

 # LICENSE